jd-solanki/jd-solanki.github.io/src/blog/indian-taxation-my-findings.md

   - You won't able to claim LTA if you travel luxurious.
 For example, You can't claim LTA for travel by business class.
 There are other such rules for train and bus travel.
   - Unused LTA can be carried forward to next block of 4 years.
 You have to spend it in first year of next block and you can only carry forward one LTA.
 - Term Insurance premium get tax exemption under 80C
+- You don't have to pay any taxes on long term capital gains from equity mutual funds if the gains are less than ₹ 1 lakh in a financial year.

 ### Deductions